datacol-io/datacol-io.github.io/docs/philosophy.md

 - Have better resource utilization and scaling potential.
 - Inexpensive as your microservices increase.

-In "traditional" PaaS platform all of micro-services are in a global space, one giant monolithic shared platform, but in Datacol your servers and infrastructure are dedicated to your workload and you have full control over infrastructure.
-At any time you can destroy Datacol stack and still have services running.
+In "traditional" PaaS platform all of micro-services are in a global space, one giant monolithic shared platform, but in `μPaaS` your servers and infrastructure are dedicated to your workload and you have full control over infrastructure.

 Though good in theory `μPaaS`, suffers from the same trouble as traditional Pass, instead of configuring servers, developers has to configure and manage containers within servers.
 Just like PaaS abstracts away infrastructure configuration and management, `μPaaS` will need something to abstract away all the container configuration, orchestration, and management.
 That's where new technologies like Kubernetes, and Docker Swarm are born.

-We at Datacol chose Kubernetes, since it's the best container manager around nowadays, and best suited for managing containers at large scale.
+We at {{site.title}}, believe containers are the foundation of [next generation PaaS](http://blog.kubernetes.io/2017/02/caas-the-foundation-for-next-gen-paas.html) and chose Kubernetes as a primary building block, since it's the best container manager around nowadays, and best suited for running containers [at large scale](http://blog.kubernetes.io/2017/03/kubernetes-1.6-multi-user-multi-workloads-at-scale.html).
 We developed a nice control layer of abstraction on top of [Kubernetes](https://kubernetes.io/) enabling app-centric [Heroku](https://heroku.com) like workflow to become more productive and agile.

+Thanks for reading, Please let us what you think.